Actipro/WPF-Controls/Documentation/topics/conversion/converting-to-v17-1.md

 - Nullable edit boxes no longer have a checkbox.
 Instead, select all the text and delete it to null out a nullable edit box. `IsChecked`, `CheckBoxInactiveVisibility`, `CheckBoxMargin`, `CheckBoxPlacementOrder`, `CheckBoxPlacementSlot`, `CheckBoxTemplate`, and `CheckBoxVisibility` properties removed.

 - The `InitialValue` property was removed since the former checkbox used to initialize it.
-However numerous edit boxes have a new `DefaultValue` property that is similar and is used as the value to set when incrementing/decrementing (via spinner or arrow keys) from a null value.
+However, numerous edit boxes have a new `DefaultValue` property that is similar and is used as the value to set when incrementing/decrementing (via spinner or arrow keys) from a `null` value.

 - The drop-down button is now defined in each edit box control's template so placement properties no longer apply. `DropDownButtonInactiveVisibility`, `DropDownButtonMargin`, `DropDownButtonPlacementOrder`, `DropDownButtonPlacementSlotSpinnerTemplate`, `DropDownButtonTemplate`, `DropDownHorizontalAlignment`, and `DropDownStaysOpen` properties removed.